MarcGravel/TweeterBackendApi/Readme.md

 ### POST
 HTTP success code: 201

-POST will create a new user if no conflicting current user When sending valid data about user, you are sent back conformation information about the new user.
-Along with a loginToken An error will be returned if a username or email already exists.
+POST will create a new user if no conflicting current user.

+When sending valid data about user, you are sent back conformation information about the new user.
+Along with a loginToken.

+An error will be returned if a username or email already exists.

 Required Data: {"email", "username", "password", "bio", "birthdate"}